rlankhorst/zip-recipes/src/PREMIUM_README.md

 = 4.29 =
 Vrooom - speed optimizations for better SEO and too many other fixed and improvements to list!

+= 4.30 =
+Fixed a bug for AMP that some users using the default recipe theme may encounter

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==